Student Organizations & Clubs

 Art Club

-St. Pius X Art Association is a student-run organization that meets every week on Thursdays after school.
+The Art Club is a student-run organization that meets every week on Thursdays after school.
 Our objective is to create work that is fun to make and to share our interest in art.
 In the Spring members participate in the Memory Project, which provides an opportunity for service hours and the SPX Annual Juried Art Show.

 Moderator(s): Corinna Brannon